automl/ConfigSpace/docs/source/AdvancedExample.rst

 Forbidden Clauses
 -----------------

-In addition to the conditions, it's also possible to add forbidden clauses to the configuration space.
+In addition to conditions, it's also possible to add forbidden clauses to the configuration space.
 They allow us to make some more restrictions to the configuration space.

 Mainly they are realised by using: